When to Stain a New Deck: Stain Now… Or Wait? 5/5 (85)

 2. How Long Should You Wait Before You Stain a New Deck?

-The best time to stain a deck depends on the type of wood used.
+The waiting period depends on the type of wood used and the stain brand.

-• Kiln-dried and KDAT wood will need one to two months before you can stain it.
+• Kiln-dried (KDAT) wood: Needs one to two months before staining.

 3. Weathering and Your New Wood Deck: Why Wait to Stain a Deck?